serrif/website/main/home.md

 <hr style="margin-top: 4.5rem;">

-## What we're up to
+## What's the latest?
-Catch up with the latest of what's going on around here, and keep tabs on how to remain involved.
-Keep yourself updated, learn how we're striving to be better as a server and as a creative group.
+Understand how we're moving to be better as a server and as a creative group by keeping yourself updated, and by keeping tabs on how to remain involved.
 {: .usa-font-lead }

 <a class="usa-button usa-button" href="../blog">Read the blog</a>